 3. Create your segments and campaigns

-Use your email marketing platforms’ segmentation and tagging features to section out customers that you want to engage as discussed above.
+Use your email marketing platforms’ segmentation features to section out customers that you want to engage as discussed above.
 Based on the segment you choose, craft specific messaging that will engage those customers depending on their demographics or behaviors.